Ascinocco/rails-todo-api/README.md

 # README

-Start the app with `docker-compose up`
+The docker composition used for this api was build based on https://docs.docker.com/compose/rails/ Start the app with `docker-compose up`

 This README would normally document whatever steps are necessary to get the